Multiscale Approximation as a Bias-Reducing Strategy with Applications to Manifold-Valued Functions: Numerical Evaluation

-We extend our previous experiment into a symmetric positive definite (SPD) manifold setting, which is a special case of a Hadamard manifold.
-We define the multiscale operators over the manifold according to~\cite{sharon2022multiscale}.
-The target function and the noise are defined in the tangent space, symmetric matrices, and projected to the SPD manifold:
+We further extend our previous experiment into a symmetric positive definite (SPD) manifold setting, which is a special case of a Hadamard manifold~\cite{bhatia2009positive}.
+We define the multiscale operators on the manifold as in~\cite {sharon2022multiscale} and use the affine-invariant Riemannian metric, with the corresponding closed-form exponential, logarithm, and geodesic distance.
+The target function and the noise are defined in the tangent space of symmetric matrices and then projected to the SPD manifold: